Stone Cold Steve Austin: Part-time appearances (2005–2020)

 On October 26, 2008, at Cyber Sunday, Austin was the special guest referee during a match between Batista and Chris Jericho for the World Heavyweight Championship.
 On January 12, 2009, on Raw, Austin was announced to be the first member of the Hall of Fame class of 2009.
 He was inducted by his long-term on-screen rival Vince McMahon, who referred to Austin as "the greatest WWE Superstar of all time".
 During the induction, Austin said he was officially closing the door on his wrestling career and starting a new chapter in his life.
 He would appear at WrestleMania 25 the next night, driving an ATV to the ring.
-Austin appeared as the guest host of Raw on March 15, 2010, moderating a contract signing between McMahon and Bret Hart for their match at WrestleMania XXVI.
+Austin appeared as the guest host of Raw on March 15, 2010, moderating a contract signing between McMahon and Bret Hart for their match at WrestleMania XXVI on March 28.

 In early 2011, Austin was announced as the head trainer and host for the revival of Tough Enough.
-On the March 7 episode of Raw, Austin interrupted the contract signing of the special guest referee for the Michael Cole and Jerry Lawler match at WrestleMania XXVII, originally scheduled to be JBL; Austin attacked JBL with a Stone Cold Stunner and signed the contract instead.
-Although Lawler won by submission, the Anonymous Raw General Manager reversed the decision and disqualified Lawler, claiming that Austin had "overstepped his authority."
+On the March 7 episode of Raw, Austin interrupted the contract signing of the special guest referee for the Michael Cole and Jerry Lawler match at WrestleMania XXVII on April 3, originally scheduled to be JBL; Austin attacked JBL with a Stone Cold Stunner and signed the contract instead.
+Although Lawler won by submission, the Anonymous Raw General Manager reversed the decision and disqualified Lawler, claiming that Austin had "overstepped his authority".
 Austin appeared on Raw the following night with the cast from Tough Enough, while also getting into an altercation with The Miz and Alex Riley.
 On the June 6 episode of Raw, Austin appeared to declare Andy Leavine as the winner of Tough Enough.
 He also served as the special guest referee in the evening's tag team main event of John Cena and Alex Riley against The Miz and R-Truth, hitting Miz with a Stone Cold Stunner and aiding Cena.
 However, the Anonymous Raw General Manager awarding the match to The Miz and R-Truth via disqualification.
 Austin did not take kindly to his decision being overturned and gave Cole a Stone Cold Stunner, which was followed with an Attitude Adjustment by Cena.
 Austin and Cena closed the show with a beer bash.
 Austin later appeared as the special guest General Manager on the "WWE All-Stars" episode of Raw, during which he destroyed the Anonymous Raw General Manager's laptop by running over it with his ATV.
+In July 2012, Austin was announced as the cover star of the special edition of the video game WWE '13.
+He then began a brief, verbal feud on Raw with fellow cover star CM Punk in the months leading to release.